yan-batista-1326/react-tenzies/README.md

 # Tenzi

+## Project Origin
+This project was made during the fourth module of the React course in Scrimba.
+You can check the whole course [here](https://scrimba.com/learn/learnreact)

 ## How to play
 Everyone gets ten dice.
 When signalled to start, you roll all your dice untill you get the same number on every one of them and shouts "TENZI!".